docarray/docarray/docs/how_to/multimodal_training_and_serving.md

 )
 ```

-## Create the Pytorch model that works on DocArray
+### Create the Pytorch model that works on DocArray

-In this section we create two encoders, one per modality (Text and Image).
+In this section we will create two encoders, one per modality (Text and Image).
 These encoders are normal PyTorch `nn.Module`s.
 The only difference is that they operate on `DocList` rather that on torch.Tensor:

 ```python